SHREE SWARNAVALLI MAHA SAMSTHANA

 * Marathis, Sheeligas, Siddhis, Kunabis , Goulis and Bhandaris of Uttara Kannada.

-Apart from these traditional disciples, followers or disciples of Shri Swarnavalli Matha are spread across many different parts of Idia.
+Apart from these traditional disciples, followers or disciples of Shree Swarnavalli Matha are spread across many different parts of India.

 All the sections/communities, of the society participate with equal zeal and honor, in the activities of the Shrimatha.
 It is very interesting to note that the Muslim community people assemble the Ratha (chariot) with devotion, for the annual Rathotsava of Shri Laxmi Narasimha.
 Teertha and Prasada are given, by Swamiji to devotees/tourists/disciples from all communities, without discrimination.